 Many past studies have concluded that surgery for osteoarthritis is not effective, not warranted, and basically should be avoided.
 So the idea is not new.

 - In 2014 a research team from McMaster University writing in the journal of the Canadian Medical Association says that evidence suggests that there is no benefit to arthroscopic meniscal debridement for degenerative meniscal tears.(9)

-- As far back as 2002, doctors wrote in the New England Journal of Medicine that middle aged or older patients with knee pain with or without signs of osteoarthritis should not be recommended to arthroscopic surgery.
-(12) This study be the way is from 2002.
+- As far back as 2002, doctors wrote in the New England Journal of Medicine that middle-aged or older patients with knee pain with or without signs of osteoarthritis should not be recommended for arthroscopic surgery.
+(12) This study, by the way, is from 2002.
 So the studies have been ongoing for some time.